apache/tvm/vta/apps/pynq_rpc/README.md

 git clone git@github.com:uwsaml/vta.git --recursive
 ```

-Now, ssh into your **Pynq board** to build the TVM runtime with the following commands:
+Now, ssh into your **Pynq board** to build the TVM runtime with the following commands.
+This build should take about 5 minutes.
 ```bash
 ssh xilinx@192.168.2.99 # ssh if you haven't done so cd ~/vta/nnvm/tvm